openwns/documentation/usersGuide/modules/dll/wimemac/experiment6.rst

 Starting The Experiment
 -----------------------

-Since this experiment is different from our other experiments (automatic generation of further scenarios, etc.), we don't start with the `create-database create-scenarios' routine.
+Since this experiment is different from your other experiments (automatic generation of further scenarios, etc.), don't start with the 'create-database create-scenarios' routine.
 This time, switch to your campaign folder and type

 .. code-block:: bash

    $ ./simcontrol.py --create-database --interval=2000

-This will start the campaign.
+This will already start the campaign due to the configuration in the ``campaignConfiguration.py``.
 It consists of 2 separate simulations: The scenario will be executed once with the interference awareness feature and once without.
 The suffix ``interval=2000`` causes that after 2000 seconds the 2 scenarios will be ran again, this time with different values for ``throughputPerStation``, according to the next step in the binary search.
 When the saturation point for all the connections is determined, there will no further scenarios be generated.

 .. note::